How To Get Into 7 Ivy League Schools

 If you read his story, few things are quite obvious.
-You need to focus more on how to write a complete personal essay and invest a significant amount of effort in developing a perfect piece of writing which reflect your own history, strengths, and future vision.
+You need to focus more on how to write a complete personal essay and invest a significant amount of effort in developing a perfect piece of writing which reflects your own history, strengths, and future vision.

-So if you want to write an essay which can get you to the top Universities, here are few tips you can use to try your luck:
+So if you want to write an essay which can get you to the top Universities, here are few tips you can use to try your luck.

-1. Flaunt Your Personal Voice
+1. Flaunt your personal voice

 We tend to shy away from using the pronoun “I” after being taught the academic voice for 12 years of school.
 This task, however, calls for just that.
 Admission counselors read hundreds of these essays.
 Tell them what makes you!
 The best way to do so is to find your natural, personal voice.
 Throw away the thesaurus.
 Write in your vernacular.